the John Muir Way

 Me and Neil have been walking together for a long time: we started back in the ‘90’s as a result of us talking talking at a meeting to resurrect a scout group.
 Neil wanted to be in the great outdoors and so did his daughter, Alan.
 I wanted to be a charismatic leader of young people who would see me as a role model, and because I got to wear a uniform with badges.
 The uniform bit worked.

-I have just returned to Scotty Land after 18 years exile in Albion’s Plain so we have started walking together again rather than just once or twice a year.
+I had just returned to Scotty Land after 18 years exile in Albion’s Plain and we had started walking together again rather than just once or twice a year.
 And as I arrived back in the winter, and because both of us are knocking on a bit, we decided that the John Muir Way with its nice, gentle walks with gentle hills would suit us fine, thank you very much.

 OK.
 Neil and I, well we are rugged mountain men, braving the elements in order to walk paths in the wilderness, taking aspiring adventurers with us, sleeping in plastic bags, in bothies and doing what bears do.
 We can rough it.
 We have roughed it.
 No problem.
 Well, not “no problem” because, well, bears are not the only ones who do, well you know, in the woods.
 I have immodium in my first aid kit.